It isn’t easy, and it definitely isn’t fair to pick the must-see highlights of Musee d’Orsay in Paris.

 Musee d’ Orsay paintings

-Musee d’ Orsay has the world’s best collection of Impressionist and Post-Impressionist art.
+Musee d’ Orsay in Paris has the world’s best collection of Impressionist and Post-Impressionist art.

 Masterpieces by Vincent Van Gogh, Édouard Manet, Pierre-August Renoir, Claude Monet, Paul Cézanne, Edgar Degas, Paul Gauguin, and other famous artists adorn the French art museum’s walls.